Asqatasun/Asqatasun/docs/Rule-1-9-2.md

 # Rule 1.9.2

 ## Summary

-This test consists in checking whether each text area associated with an image map is replaced with styled text.
+This test consists in detecting map images and thus defining the applicability of the test.

+Human check will be then needed to determine whether the detected elements containing text can be replaced by styled text.

 ## Business description